bubbowrap/nuxt-bubbo-theme/content/portfolio/videodoro.md

 I started with **Sketch** to map out the initial look and feel.
 The main ideas were ‘Bold’ and ‘Minimalist’ and ‘Non-distracting,’ something that I think comes across pretty well in the final result.

 Next I built out the layout and UI with **Vue.js**, and once I had all of the pieces in and it was looking good on all viewports, I went through to add in the logic/reactivity for the timer itself.
-After that I grabbed the YouTube api using the always handy Axios to load in the most popular music videos under the length of the break period.
-Unfortunately due to the limitations of the api I couldn’t pull the user’s recommendations without some sort of scraper, but it may be something I decide to the revisit in the future.
+After that I grabbed information from the YouTube api using Axios to load in the most popular music videos that were under the length of the break period.
+Unfortunately due to the limitations of the api I couldn’t pull the user’s recommendations without some sort of scraper, but it may be something I decide to the revisit in the future along with the option to select a video category.

-This was a fun little project to work on that I find myself actually using it when working on personal projects.
+This was a fun little project to work on that I find myself actually using to both keep me productive *and* discover new music.
+Give a try!